psu-libraries/researcher-metadata/README.md

 #### Penn State LDAP
 We import data directly from LDAP over the internet.
 There is no need to obtain any data prior to running the import.

+#### National Science Foundation
+In the `lib/utilities/` directory in this repository, there is a utility script for automatically downloading grant data from the National Science Foundation website and preparing it for import by decompressing the files and placing them in the correct location.

 ### Importing New Data
 Once updated data files have been obtained (if applicable), importing new data is just a matter of running the appropriate rake task.
 These tasks are all defined in `lib/tasks/imports.rake`.
 An individual task is defined